FAQs for our international students and boarders.

 We accept direct applications to our admissions team or applications made via an educational agent.
 You can apply to join all year groups (except Year 11 and 13).

-Places for international students are offered on the basis of an individual interview (in person or via Skype), alongside a selection of age-appropriate activities and assessments, plus a reference from a current school.
+Places for international students are offered on the basis of an individual interview (in person or via Skype/Zoom), alongside a selection of age-appropriate activities and assessments, plus a reference from a current school.

 How to apply

 International applicants can apply all year round.
-We advise applying at at least 12 months before your intended starting date at St Mary's.
+We advise applying at least 12 months before the intended starting date.

 What is the assessment process for overseas applicants?